Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 54,993

-Reclamation WaterSMART Funding Categories: WEEG & SWEP, 13 grants
+Reclamation WaterSMART Funding Opportunities: WEEG & SWEP (13 grants)

 Utah

-The King Irrigation Company in Cache County, Utah, used one Reclamation WaterSMART grant in the Water and Energy Efficiency Grant category to install pressurized pipe, a telemetry system, and a pump stations.
-This project is expected to result in annual water savings of 171 acre-feet.
-With additional NRCS assistance, agricultural producers including historically underserved producers, will be able to install sprinkler systems, pipeline, pumps, and flow meters, and manage nutrients and water on crop and pasture lands.
-Estimated water savings by converting from flood irrigation to sprinkler irrigation within this project is expected to be 567 acre-feet each year.
-In addition to the water saving and drought resilience benefits, EQIP funding will reduce nutrients transported to surface water and ground water, reduce sediment transported to surface water, and improve plant productivity and health.
+The West Cache Irrigation Company in Cache County, Utah received a Reclamation WaterSMART grant in the Water and Energy Efficiency Grant Category to improve the Cornish pumping station and infrastructure at canal diversions, including the diversion for the Buttar’s Lateral.
+That project is expected to result in annual water savings of 1,124 acre-feet.
+The Buttar’s Lateral receives water from the West Cache Irrigation Company, through a diversion below the Cornish pumping station.
+With additional NRCS assistance, agricultural producers along this lateral, including historically underserved producers, will be able to install irrigation systems, pipelines, and flow meters, to more efficiently manage irrigation water on crop and pasture lands.
+Estimated water savings from these on-farm improvements within this project area are expected to be approximately 843 acre-feet per year.
+In addition to water savings and drought resilience benefits, EQIP funding will reduce the transport of nutrients and sediments to surface waters and improve plant productivity and health.

 Washington